 Torres evaluated his guitars in the street outside his workshop.
 He was doing, intuitively, what acousticians now recommend: removing the room from the equation to hear the instrument alone.

-What the guitarist hears vs. what the audience hears
+What the player hears vs. what the audience hears

-The best judges of a concert guitar’s projection are not the player and not the luthier.
-They are the people sitting in the fifteenth row.
+The best judges of projection are not the player, and not the luthier — but the listeners in the room.

 Building for the room you cannot hear